MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/ui-elements.md

 ![UI element input](./media/ui-elements/ui-element-input.png)

-Add a new UI element either directly from the action properties, or from the UI elements pane on the right hand side of the designer:
+Add a new UI element either directly from the action properties, or from the UI elements pane on the right-hand side of the designer:

 ![Add new UI element](./media/ui-elements/add-new-ui-element.png)